akornatskyy/wheezy.captcha/doc/index.rst

 ------------

 :ref:`wheezy.captcha` is a `python`_ package written in pure Python code.
-It is a lightweight captcha library that provides integration with:
+It is a lightweight captcha library that provides integration with (one of below must be installed):

 * `PIL`_ - Python Imaging Library 1.1.7.
+* `Pillow`_ - Python Imaging Library (fork).

 It is optimized for performance, well tested and documented.